theo-armour/theo-armour.github.io/alt-stoic/README.md

 patterns are descriptions of common problems and proposal for the solutions that can be used repeatedly every time the problem is encountered and producing an different outcome.

 -->

+If you are an atheist, then establishing guidelines/precepts/codes of behavior is an on-going work-in-progress.

+A fruitful opportunity may avail itself in the thoughts of the Stoics

+These pages attempt to provide a broad glimpse into the varietty of Stoic thinking both archaic an modern

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->